blackberry/webworks-gui/README.md

 3) Run grunt

-4) Build output will be in /dist folder
+4) Build output will be /public/js/webworks-ui.js